Web Interface

 For Observatorio del Teide (OT): 28.30° Latitude -16.51° Longitude

-The raw output of the WRF model is automatically adjusted following the calibration described in Pérez-Jordán et al (2015) and Castro-Almazán et al (2016) for a model horizontal resolution of 3km, using high resolution radiosoundings.
+For the case of PWV forecasts, the raw output of the WRF model is automatically adjusted following the calibration described in Pérez-Jordán et al (2015) and Castro-Almazán et al (2016), using high resolution radiosoundings.
 The PWV time series include the Total Forecast Error as described in full detail in Pérez-Jordán et al (2018).
 The detailed configuration of the WRF model implemented in ForO can also be found in this later publication.

-The ForO system architecture allows to add new meteorological parameters for forecasting in future phases, without impacting system arquitecture.
+All the previously described sections are further explained in specific tutorials.
+Finally, it is worth noting that the ForO system arquitecture allows to add new meteorological parameters for forecasting in future phases, without impacting system arquitecture.